-Old Cowtown Museum preserves the 1870s lifestyle with a history museum, working farm and a business district that includes a blacksmith’s shop, a newspaper press, and spring and summer gunfight shows.
+Old Cowtown Museum preserves the 1870s lifestyle with a history museum, working farm, a business district and warm-weather gunfight shows.

 Inventive starters, like crispy plantain chips with chimichurri, complement tacos and traditional Cuban sandwiches at Sabor Latin Bar and Grille.